Our Curated Guide To Family Stays In London

 The perfect family day out in London

+As one of the greenest cities in Europe, a visit to one of London’s many parks is a good place to dive in.
 Full to the brim with tulips in spring, Holland Park’s flowerbeds give way to roses and irises come summertime.
-With graceful waterfalls and mossy stone lanterns, the park’s Japanese area, the ‘Kyoto Garden’, is breathtakingly beautiful but little ones will be most impressed by the submarine-sized koi carp and strutting peacocks.
+With graceful waterfalls and mossy stone lanterns, the park’s Japanese area, the ‘Kyoto Garden’, is breathtakingly beautiful – but little ones will likely be most impressed by the submarine-sized koi carp and strutting peacocks.

-When energy is running high, the Diana Memorial Playground in Kensington Gardens is the perfect place for children to let off steam.
-A pirate ship takes centre stage, complete with sandy beach, teepees, and plenty of seating for grown-ups.
+When energy is running high, the Diana Memorial Playground in Kensington Gardens is perfect for children to let off steam.
+A Peter Pan pirate ship takes centre stage, complete with sandy beach, teepees, and plenty of seating for grown-ups.
 If the nautical theme appeals, a swift trip on the Thames Clipper whisks you to the other end of the city, where Greenwich Park offers unparalleled views, acres of open space, and a chance to straddle the famous Greenwich Meridian.

 Entrance to National History Museum with blue sky in the background